mlaursen/react-md/documentation/src/components/GettingStarted/Installation/README.md

 The [Roboto font](https://www.google.com/fonts/specimen/Roboto) and [material-icons](https://design.google.com/icons/) should be included as well (or some equivalent).
-These fonts can be included via [WebFontLoader](https://github.com/typekit/webfontloader) or by locally hosting and using the provided sass mixins to include them.
+These fonts can be included via [WebFontLoader](https://github.com/typekit/webfontloader) or by locally hosting and using the provided Sass mixins to include them.
 See [host-material-icons](/customization/typography?tab=1#mixin-host-material-icons) and [host-google-font](/customization/typography?tab=1#mixin-host-google-font) for more details.

 ### Examples